We're here to help

 There’s a temptation to think of micro-businesses and small businesses as being little and the same.
 Especially when you see them grouped together with small businesses in stats reports.
 Or even SMEs (small-to-medium enterprises).

-It's best to start with some definitions…
+Best start with some definitions…

 What is a micro-business?